-Pilot trials are exploratory in nature and so those conducting them should be able to modify the methods if a potential problem becomes apparent.
-In the case of Buse et al,[42] the original protocol specified that patients had to have medical clearance for a rapid surgery before randomisation, but this led to contamination of the control group since some patients in this group were put on the surgical list for rapid surgery because it had been ascertained that they were suitable for rapid surgery.
-The revised protocol randomised first and then assessed suitability for accelerated access.
+Pilot trials are exploratory and so those conducting them should be able to modify the methods if a potential problem becomes apparent.
+In the case of Buse et al, the original protocol specified that patients had to have medical clearance for rapid surgery before randomisation, but this led to contamination of the control group as some patients in this group were put on the surgical list for rapid surgery (accelerated surgery was the intervention) because it had been ascertained that they were suitable candidates.
+In the revised protocol participants were randomised first and then assessed for suitability to accelerated access.
 Thus the pilot potentially improved the design of the trial that was to follow.
-It is important to document all changes and give reasons why the changes were made.
-The example describes changes to the timing of randomisation but there may also be changes to other aspects of the trial such as the treatment regime, eligibility criteria, or outcome variables.
+It is important to document all changes and give reasons for the changes.
+The example describes changes to the timing of randomisation, but there might also be changes to other aspects of the trial, such as the treatment regimen, eligibility criteria, or outcome variables.

+- Item 4a

-Standard CONSORT item: eligibility criteria for participants
+- $Standard\ CONSORT\ item$ : eligibility criteria for participants

+- Example

 "Thirty-one sequential eligible people with HD [Huntington's disease] were recruited from the specialist HD clinics in Cardiff, the United Kingdom, and Oxford, the United Kingdom, between March 2011 and November 2011.
-Inclusion criteria were (1) diagnosis of HD, confirmed by genetic testing and neurological examination, (2) ability to walk independently as primary means of mobility, (3) willing to travel to the exercise center for the intervention, (4) capacity to give informed consent, (5) Unified Huntington's Disease Rating Scale Total Motor Score (UHDRS-TMS) and Total Functional Capacity (TFC) of at least 5/124 and 5/13, respectively, from last clinic visit, and (6)

-maintenance of a stable medical regimen for 4 weeks prior to initiation of study and considered by the recruiting clinician as able to maintain a stable regimen for the course of the study.
-Participants were not eligible if they (1) had a history of additional prior major neurological condition such as stroke, (2) had an orthopedic condition that limited mobility, (3) demonstrated uncontrolled psychiatric symptoms, (4) were pregnant, (5) demonstrated any contraindication to exercise, or (6) were involved in any interventional trial or within 3months of completing an interventional trial."[43]
+Inclusion criteria were (1) diagnosis of HD, confirmed by genetic testing and neurological examination, (2) ability to walk independently as primary means of mobility, (3) willing to travel to the exercise center for the intervention, (4) capacity to give informed consent, (5) Unified Huntington's Disease Rating Scale Total Motor Score (UHDRS-TMS) and Total Functional Capacity (TFC) of at least 5/124 and 5/13, respectively, from last clinic visit, and (6) maintenance of a stable medical regimen for 4 weeks prior to initiation of study and considered by the recruiting clinician as able to maintain a stable regimen for the course of the study.
+Participants were not eligible if they (1) had a history of additional prior major neurological condition such as stroke, (2) had an orthopedic condition that limited mobility, (3) demonstrated uncontrolled psychiatric symptoms, (4) were pregnant, (5) demonstrated any contraindication to exercise, or (6) were involved in any interventional trial or within 3months of completing an interventional trial."44 acceptability of the intervention, whereas nurses participated in focus groups to elicit views on randomisation or adherence to treatment protocol.

-Readers may wish to know how the results of the trial are likely to apply to both the future definitive trial and other future trials with similar participants in similar settings.
-A variety of participants (patients, doctors, assessors, caregivers, managers etc.) may provide data to address objectives.
-For example, in a study in nursing homes, residents were interviewed to seek views on acceptability of the intervention, while nurses participated in focus groups to elicit views on randomisation or adherence to treatment protocol.[31]
 Eligibility criteria should be specified for each set of participants included in a pilot trial.
-The details provided must be specific enough to identify the clinical and any other populations and the setting from which they were recruited and to confirm that legal issues were complied with, such as having capacity to give informed consent.
-Details should be sufficient to allow other researchers to interpret, learn from and use the information provided.
+The details provided must be specific enough to identify the clinical population and any other populations and the setting from which they were recruited and to confirm that legal issues were complied with, such as having capacity to give informed consent.
+Details should be sufficient to allow other researchers to interpret, learn from, and use the information provided.

+Readers might want to know how the results of the trial are likely to apply to the future definitive RCT and other future trials with similar participants in similar settings.
+A variety of participants (eg, patients, doctors, assessors, caregivers, managers) might provide data to address objectives.
+For example, in a study in nursing homes, residents were interviewed to seek views on

+- Item 4b

-Standard CONSORT item: settings and locations where the data were collected
+- Standard CONSORT item: settings and locations where the data were collected

+- Example